 A social studies teacher and baseball coach for eight years prior to becoming a full-time fundraising consultant, Alan earned his Bachelor of Science in Education from the University of North Carolina at Pembroke and his Master of Science in Education from Middle Tennessee State University in Murfreesboro.

-Alan and Pam met at UNCP and have been married for over 20 years.
+Alan and Pam met at UNCP and have been married for over 25 years.
 He has a son, Jackson, and a daughter, Anabelle.
-Alan and his family attend The Parish Church in Alpharetta, GA.
+Alan and his family attend Northbrook UMC in Roswell, GA.
 Alan enjoys all things baseball.

 No matter the size of your God-inspired dreams, it can be daunting to think about chasing down the necessary resources.
 The truth is that while vision almost always exceeds current realities, the means to support your vision is within your grasp.

 With Generis, you’re not alone.
 Our customized Campaign approach will help you assess, rethink and reframe your current reality, allowing you to reach your specific goals while also establishing a foundation for increased generosity overall.

 Let’s be honest; there are times when one-on-one guidance, encouragement and accountability brings out the best in us and accelerates our ability to chase down those big, audacious dreams.
 The Generis Coaching experience is designed to align with your greatest needs and is delivered over a period of time that makes the most sense for you.

 From time to time, it can be extremely helpful to analyze the habits of your overall giving climate to see what is currently working as well as where opportunities for a culture of generosity to increase might exist.

 The Generosity Assessment is a one-day experience that provides a thorough assessment of your church’s effectiveness and reveals new opportunities for creating a culture of generosity.
 Think of it like an x-ray into the giving perspective of the church.